kit-clj/kit/README.md

 - `kit-hato` - HTTP client
   using [hato](https://github.com/gnarroway/hato)
 - `kit-nrepl` - [nREPL](https://github.com/nrepl/nrepl) component
+  for use in a running system. e.g. to connect to a production REPL
 - `kit-metrics` - Configurable metrics
   using [iapetos](https://github.com/clj-commons/iapetos)
 - `kit-quartz` - Scheduler